pranitastudent/Guju-FODMAP-CookBook/README.md

 #### MongoDB

 <p> MongoDB is a documented orientated database where data is stored in key and field format(BSON).
 A database and collections are created.
-To app.py the following Config Variables are added to connect to the database , these are then stored an environmental variables and added to Heroku Config Variables section:
+To app.py the following Config Variables are added to connect to the database , these are then stored an environmental variables and added to Heroku Config Variables section:</p>

 ` app.config["MONGO_DBNAME]='DBNAME `
 ` app.config["MONGO_URI]= mongosrv added `

+<p> A tasks collection and user collection was created under the task_manager database with the fields and field types outlined in the Database Scheme.
+In the user collection, each record for a user,  the password was hashed in the registration function using werkzeug security.
+The password is seen as hashed in the Mongo database.</p>

 ### Deployment
 <ul>